api-platform/schema-generator/doc/getting-started.md

 class Person extends Thing
 {
     /**
-     * @var integer $id
+     * @var integer
      * @ORM\Column(type="integer")
      * @ORM\Id
      * @ORM\GeneratedValue(strategy="AUTO")
      */
     private $id;
     /**
-     * @var string $additionalName An additional name for a Person, can be used for a middle name.
+     * @var string An additional name for a Person, can be used for a middle name.
      * @Assert\Type(type="string")
      * @ORM\Column(nullable=true)
      */
     private $additionalName;
     /**
-     * @var PostalAddress $address Physical address of the item.
+     * @var PostalAddress Physical address of the item.
      * @ORM\ManyToOne(targetEntity="PostalAddress")
      */
     private $address;
     /**
-     * @var \DateTime $birthDate Date of birth.
+     * @var \DateTime Date of birth.
      * @Assert\Date
      * @ORM\Column(type="date", nullable=true)
      */
     private $birthDate;
     /**
-     * @var string $email Email address.
+     * @var string Email address.
      * @Assert\Email
      * @ORM\Column(nullable=true)
      */
     private $email;
     /**
-     * @var string $familyName Family name.
+     * @var string Family name.
 In the U.S., the last name of an Person.
 This can be used along with givenName instead of the name property.
      * @Assert\Type(type="string")
      * @ORM\Column(nullable=true)
      */
     private $familyName;
     /**
-     * @var string $gender Gender of the person.
+     * @var string Gender of the person.
      * @Assert\Type(type="string")
      * @ORM\Column(nullable=true)
      */
     private $gender;
     /**
-     * @var string $givenName Given name.
+     * @var string Given name.
 In the U.S., the first name of a Person.
 This can be used along with familyName instead of the name property.
      * @Assert\Type(type="string")
      * @ORM\Column(nullable=true)
      */
     private $givenName;
     /**
-     * @var string $jobTitle The job title of the person (for example, Financial Manager).
+     * @var string The job title of the person (for example, Financial Manager).
      * @Assert\Type(type="string")
      * @ORM\Column(nullable=true)
      */
     private $jobTitle;
     /**
-     * @var string $telephone The telephone number.
+     * @var string The telephone number.
      * @Assert\Type(type="string")
      * @ORM\Column(nullable=true)
      */